wpgreenway/wpgreenway.github.com/_posts/2012-03-25-grails-db-migration-tutorial.md

 *   Testing (Quick note: I use [spock][1] for my grails testing)
 *   database migrations

 With the release of Grails 2.0.0 and the official db-migration plugin, the latter has become much less of a problem, but it still seems to suffer from some lack of good documentation and examples.
-Over the course of a couple of posts, I'll try to walk through an example of installing this plugin to an existing Grails project and making some domain model changes.
+So with this post, I'll try to walk through an example of installing this plugin to an existing Grails project and making some domain model changes.

 ## Setup / Configuration